 Wind chimes are made of vertically-suspended tubes, rods, bells, or other objects (ex. bones, shells, stones, wood, bamboo).
 The chimes are characteristically mounted in a circle with a clapper suspended down the middle to strike the chimes, plus a paddle attached to the same suspension element to catch passing breezes which initiates chime strikes.
 There is a lot of artistry in choosing materials, individual pitches, and how accurate pitch tuning should be.
 Chimes are often tuned to a major pentatonic scale as it's an emotionally uplifting scale, all notes go well with the others no matter what the striking order is.
 Like us, I'm sure a lot of you have wind chimes hanging around your home filling the air with sweet tones, simply for the joy of listening.
 Some cultures have thought wind chimes can ward off evil and attract peaceful spirits, or can purify and enhance positive energy.

-(Scott) I have always loved wind chimes, especially if they are a quality build where the resonnance continues forever and you can experience the complex audio wave interactions as they continue to ring.
+(Scott) I have always loved wind chimes, especially if they are a quality build where the resonance continues forever and you can experience the complex audio wave interactions as they continue to ring.
 Any time I pass a wind chime display at a store, I'm one of those that has to touch at least one to see if I like the sound.
 Using a couple different large wind chimes, on Irma's Possibilities album, listen for them each time the wind blows on her rendition of the 1965 Donovan song Catch the Wind.
 They set the ambience of the song like nothing else could.
-A local metal artist had some huge wind chime sets dsplayed at a gardening center that were 6- or 8-ft tall made of large diameter massive metal tubes.
+A local metal artist had some huge wind chime sets displayed at a gardening center that were 6- or 8-ft tall made of large diameter massive metal tubes.
 Their low frequencies continued for minutes after a single strike making the sound wondrous.

 Sleigh Bells &nd Jingle Bells